Motor Scooter Laws & Motor Scooter License Regs

 My advice on learning about motor scooter laws is to study your state's motorcycle/scooter driving manual carefully.
 There are likely to be nuances there that you need to know.

-I've put together a page on state by state scooter licensing laws, where you can look up your individual state to get an overview of your applicable regs.
-Each state has their own definition for the following terms, which governs the regs:
+I've put together a page on state by state scooter licensing laws, where you can look up your individual state to get an overview of not only the motor scooter license requirements for each state, but also the motorized scooter laws that govern requirements for registering and insuring your scooter.

 • Motorcycle